cowprotocol/docs/docs/cow-protocol/tutorials/solvers/getting_new_routes_integrated_into_cow_protocol.md

 ## Why integrate with CoW Protocol?

-CoW Protocol's uses a unique batch auction mechanism and competition between multiple solvers.
+CoW Protocol uses a unique batch auction mechanism and competition between multiple solvers.

 - Access to a growing user base of traders and integrators
 - Increase your volumes by integrating into the leading trading protocol on Ethereum